Anti-pedophile activism: 2000s–present

 Vigilantism against pedophiles has been generally positively received among the general public, but widely condemned by law-enforcement workers.
 Pedophilia is one of the most rejected mental conditions.
-A German poll found that 14% of its participants believed that people with pedophilia should better be dead even if they had not committed any sort of crime, another English-speaking poll found that 27% of participants agreed on the same idea.
+A German poll found that 14% of its participants believed that people with pedophilia should better be dead even if they had not committed any sort of crime; another English-speaking poll found that 27% of participants agreed on the same idea.

 Although news outlets have routinely described child sex offenders as "pedophiles", pedophilia is a different concept from child sexual abuse.
 Jenkins described the concept of "the pedophile" as an elastic social construction that has been represented in varied ways in different times, according to commonly accepted professional wisdom and ideas circulated by the media and popular culture.
-Academic Terry Thomas wrote that "the pedophile", emerging as "the hate figure of our time", occupies the heart of "secular demonology".
+Academic Terry Thomas wrote that "the 'paedophile'", emerging as "the hate figure of our time", occupies the heart of "secular demonology".